unicode-org/conformance/README.md

 * **Schema files** describing the expected JSON format of each type of files for the components.

-Schema validation is performed at these times in standard processing:
+Schema validation is performed at these points in standard processing:

 1. After test data generation, all generated test data and expected result data files are checked for correct structure.